carlos-gutier/beautiful-jekyll/_posts/2019-01-25-Customer-churn-survival-analysis.md

 I would recommend paying particular attention to customers that don't have a partner, those with children, and maybe senior citizens.

 #### What actions would you recommend to this business to try to improve their customer retention?
-* Targeting married couples with children (not senior) may be worth trying as a marketing/advertising strategy. *It may be that their brand strategy and marketing efforts should all be align to target families (couples with children).*
+* Targeting married couples with children (not senior) may be worth trying as a marketing/advertising strategy. *It may be that their brand strategy and marketing efforts should all be aligned to target families (couples with children).*
 * Carrying out tests among groups that prefer paperless billing by sending various types of correspondance to each.